royayon/RealTime-Device-Sync/README.old.md

 ---
 The API used for this project [http://35.201.2.209:8000/](http://35.201.2.209:8000/). and in the project the link is referenced by API_URL

-Node Modules
----
-Node Modules are included for faster zip and running the project.

 Cheers 🎉
 ---